PaulTR/AndroidDemoProjects/README.md

 AndroidDemoProjects
 ===================

-Collection of Small Android Projects
+Collection of Small Android Projects.
+Anyone may use or modify my code under the Apache 2.0 license.
+This is all for examples and to help others, so enjoy :)

 Daydream: Utilizes the Daydream Android service to display quotes pulled from a server.